 Several years ago, I met with the leadership of the Belton School District to discuss what some of the most difficult challenges the students of the Belton School District faced.
 At the top of the list was access to quality mental health services.

 Approximately 75 students (1.5 percent of the student population) each year were placed in inpatient psychiatric services.
-School personnel discussed how many of these students had been referred to outside resources but, for one reason or another, were unable to remain engagement in treatment.
+School personnel discussed how many of these students had been referred to outside resources but, for one reason or another, were unable to remain engaged in treatment.
 As a result of seeing this need, the idea of the district providing school-based mental health services was born.

 After much work, the Appropriate Clinical Care Engaged in a School Setting (ACCESS) program was developed.
 During the 2010–2011 school year, the district received its first grant from the Health Care Foundation of Greater Kansas City.
 Through a partnership with Pathways, the district implemented the program and immediately saw a huge influx of interest and quickly developed a waiting list for services.
 As of the 2014–2015 school year, the program has five therapists, many of whom still have waiting lists.